sandeshShahapur/ADeveloperHasNoName/content/projects/Ball-Box/index.md

 I had a lot of fun building Ball Box and got to learn a lot in the process.
 While I don't plan on extending Ball Box much, I plan to step up by working on more complex games and sticking to minimal-dependency development.

-The above has to wait because I only realize now while writing this, that using Canvas API abstracts away a lot of the underlying mechanics and is not true to the minimal-dependency approach I wanted to take.
+The above has to wait because I only realize now while writing this, that using Canvas API abstracts away a lot of the underlying mechanics and is not 'true' to the minimal-dependency approach I wanted to take.
 So, I have to backtrack and start lower like with rendering.

 ## Tech Stack